-The DePauw School of Music welcomes all interested middle and high school jazz ensembles to participate in the Fourth Annual DePauw Jazz Festival.
-As a registered participant, each group is allocated a 20-minute performance opportunity, directly followed by a 20-minute coaching session with this year’s clinicians Jim White and Steve Snyder.
-Participants also receive free admission to the afternoon guest artist clinic and workshop and the concert in the evening featuring New York Voices.
+The DePauw School of Music welcomes all interested middle and high school jazz ensembles to participate in the Fifth Annual DePauw Jazz Festival.
+As a registered participant, each group is allocated a 20-minute performance opportunity, directly followed by a 20-minute coaching session with this year’s clinicians Dan Miller and Steve Snyder.
+Participants also receive free admission to the afternoon guest artist clinic and the concert in the evening featuring the Vijay Iyer Sextet.

 Registration is available on a first-come-first-served basis.
 We recommend registering early to ensure space for your group.

 - 20-minute performance slot on one of our main stages

 - 20-minute clinic with our guest artist/clinicians

 - Admission to all day-time school and highlighted performances

 - Admission to all jazz master classes with featured guest artists